-The Fund used the weakness in share prices to strengthen existing positions in Amcor, Challenger, Insignia, Iluka and IRESS.
-We also moved to our maximum weight in ResMed, given its attractive valuation metrics and where we believe, the market has become far too short sighted.
-Furthermore, we added two new positions in CSL and Insurance Australia Group (see write ups below), where we now have better line of sight and higher conviction.
+The Fund used the weakness in share prices to strengthen existing positions in Amcor, Aurizon Holdings, Challenger, Insignia Financial, and Iluka Resources.
+Furthermore, we added two new positions, in Insurance Australia Group and ResMed (see write ups below), where we now have better line of sight and higher conviction.

-These were funded by taking profits in ALS, Incitec Pivot, Johns Lyng, Metcash, Regis Healthcare and Santos and exiting remnant positions in IGO and Treasury Wines.
+These were funded by taking profits in ALS, APM, Bapcor, Incitec Pivot, Metcash, Regis Healthcare and Santos and exiting remnant positions in Fletcher Building and Treasury Wine Estates.

 The bulk of our TWE holding was exited the previous month post what we thought was a disappointing operating result.
-We believed that continued weakness in the more commercial non-luxury wine business (now called Premium wines) in ANZ, would act as a risk to 2024 earnings and outweigh any positive sentiment towards the inevitable removal of wine tariffs and China re-opening, which would take some time.
+We believed that continued weakness in the more commercial, non-luxury wine business (now called Premium wines) in ANZ, would act as a risk to 2024 earnings and outweigh any positive sentiment towards the inevitable removal of wine tariffs and China re-opening, which would take some time.

 Our large holding in Santos was culled substantially after the shares rallied on the back of the recent oil price strength and hopes of a push for a strategic review of STO's portfolio by a few activist investors.
 Our main fear was that the Barossa offshore gas project, critical to STO's growth prospects (which has already been delayed), would be pushed out again as a result of cultural heritage issues raised by Tiwi Islanders and the prospect of further Environmental Plan delays.
-We felt it was prudent to de-risk the position.
+We felt it was prudent to take profits and de-risk the position.